-The Gallery contains objects (graphics and sounds) that you can insert into your documents.
-The Gallery is available in all components of OpenOffice.org.
+The Gallery provides a convenient way to group reusable objects such as graphics and sounds that you can insert into your documents.
+The Gallery is available in all components of AOO.
+See "Managing the Gallery" on page 8.
+You can copy or link an object from the Gallery into a document.